Shuffle/python-apps/Docs/aws-iam.md

  ## Note
  Some actions have marker and max_items parameters (Both are used for paginating results).
  - marker : Use this parameter only when paginating results and only after you receive a response indicating that the results are truncated.
-Set it to the value of the Marker element in the response that you received to indicate where the next call should start.
+Set it to the value of the marker element in the response that you received to indicate where the next call should start.
  - max_items : Use this only when paginating results to indicate the maximum number of items you want in the response.